TheUnixDemon/HomeServerSetup/README.md

 sudo rfkill unblock wifi # remove soft lock of wlan interface
 ```

 For the configuration of this service you can add a onfiguration file to `/etc/network/interfaces.d/YOUR-CONF` but I'd like to use the basic config file `/etc/network/interfaces`.
-Here a template for that.
-And for more information I like to refer to [ubuntuusers](https://wiki.ubuntuusers.de/interfaces/).
+Here a template for the Rasberry Pi Router.
+Fot the Debian installed on the notebook you can modify this here.
+To get your informations about interfaces on your device use `ifconfig` or `ip`.
+And for more information about interfaces I like to refer to [ubuntuusers](https://wiki.ubuntuusers.de/interfaces/).

 ```bash
 source /etc/network/interfaces.d/*